https://law.justia.com/codes/arkansas/2020/title-6/subtitle-2/chapter-25/

 6-25-104.
 Library media specialist.

-(a) (1) Only trained and certified library media services program personnel shall be assigned to carry out duties of the library media specialist.
+(a) (1) Only trained and certified library media services program personnel shall be assigned

 (2) Library media clerks may carry out clerical duties supervised by the library media specialist.